DarrenTheAnalyst/Spotify-Streaming-History/README.md

 My approach:

 1) Explore the CSV file in Excel by filtering columns to ask questions about the data.
-2) Bring the CSV file into DB Browser and ensure data types.
+2) Bring the CSV file into the RDBMS SQLite and ensure data types.
 3) Query questions from 1).
 4) Query the recommended analysis from Maven.